-Figure 1.7: Enrichment analysis for the identified DARs by DESeq2 between CD14+ monocytes and tCD4+ cells.
+Figure 1.7: Enrichment analysis for the DARs identified by DESeq2 between CD14+ monocytes and tCD4+ cells.
 Barplot representing the FC for the top significantly enriched (FDR<0.01) FANTOM5 eRNAs and, histone marks and DHSs from Blueprint.
 Enrichment analysis was performed separately for the significant (FDR<0.01 and abs(FC)>1.5) DARs more accessible in CD14+ monocytes (open in monocytes) or tCD4+ (open in CD4+).

-of the transposition reaction was evaluated in the main immune cell types of interest for this project.
-ATAC-seq was performed for three transposition times (20, 30 and 40 min) in CD14+ monocytes, tCD4+, tCD8+ and CD19+ cells with the impact on varied ATAC measurements explored.
-ATAC-seq data generated by the three transpostion times produced appropriate fragment size distribution which recapitulated the nucleosome periodicity pattern (Figure 1.8 a).
-The duration of the transposition times is known to have an effect on the proportion of nucleosome-free and nucleosome-bound (mono-nucleosomes and beyond) regions tagged by the adapters.
+of the transposition reaction was evaluated in the main immune cell types of interest for this thesis.
+ATAC-seq was performed for three transposition times (20, 30 and 40 min) in CD14+ monocytes, tCD4+, tCD8+ and CD19+ cells and the impact on various ATAC-related measurements explored.
+All three transposition times produced appropriate fragment size distributions which recapitulated the nucleosome periodicity pattern (Figure 1.8 a).
+The duration of the transposition time is known to have an effect on the proportion of nucleosome-free and nucleosome-bound (mono-nucleosomes and beyond) regions tagged by the adapters.
 Ideally, the transposition reaction should maximise NFF (≤150bp), where TF and other proteins bind.
 In order to explore this effect in the different cell types, the ratio between NRF and nucleosome bound fragments (NBF>150bp) was calculated (Figure 1.8 b).
-The change in patterns of this ratio across time was heterogenous between cell types.
-For example, tCD8+ presented the greatest proportion of NFR for 20 min of transposition whereas the NFR/NBR reached the maximum at 40 min for the
+The relationship of this ratio with transposition time was heterogeneous between cell types.
+For example, tCD8+ presented the greatest proportion of NFR for 20 min of transposition whereas the NFR/NBR reached a maximum at 40 min for the

 CD14+ monocytes.
-Despite this heterogeneity, the increment in this ratio across transposition times was very moderate in all cell types but tCD8+ cells.
+However, the change in this ratio across transposition times was very moderate in all cell types but tCD8+ cells.